booxorg/boox-site/docs/technologies.md

 ## Technologies

 ### Python
 All the server side application code is written in Python, a high level scripting programming language used in such popular web frameworks as Django, Flask, Pyramid.
-It has proven to be readable and easy to write.
-As well as maintainable over time.
+It has proven to be readable and easy to write, as well as maintainable over time.

 ### Apache
 The server used by the application is *Apache HTTP Web Server*.
 Backed by [mod_wsgi](https://modwsgi.readthedocs.io/en/develop/), that allows the server to be [WSGI](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) standard compliant.